primer/brand/.changeset/chatty-cougars-build.md

 Updated custom animation times and easing values across all components to leverage globally available values.

-Two new variables have been added to `@primer/brand-primitives`:
+Three new variables have been added to `@primer/brand-primitives`:

 - `--brand-animation-duration-fast`
 - `--brand-animation-duration-faster`
+- `--brand-animation-easing-glide`

 Example: